Translate

 RE

-- Reading: Please bring completed reading records in on Fridays.
-House points and prizes will be awarded for those who read at least three times a week and record it.
+Please bring completed reading records in on a Friday.
+House points and other prizes will be rewarded for those who read at least three times a week and record it.

-- PE: PE is on Thursdays.
-Children should come to school in their PE kit, including a black sweatshirt or hoodie and suitable warm clothing for outdoor PE.
-(In Spring 2, expect training shoes to get muddy from the field, so please don’t wear expensive trainers.)
+PE is on a Thursday.
+Children will come to school in their PE kit.
+Please remember a black sweatshirt or hoodie and suitable warm clothing for outdoor PE.

-- Spellings: Spellings will be set on Fridays using Spelling Frame.
-Children can take practice tests and assess their understanding throughout the week online.
-They’ll work on the taught spelling pattern in their lessons.
+Spellings will be set on a Friday using Spelling Frame.
+Children can take practice tests and assess their own understanding throughout the week online.
+Children will work on the taught spelling pattern throughout the week in their lessons.
 Spelling Frame should be used to support spelling at home.